 And if you don’t it will be surely easy to find an ATM and withdraw some because in many places you will be able to pay with your card only for amounts higher than 5 – 10 EUR.
 At restaurants as well, depending on the place, you will have to pay cash for amounts up to 15 – 20 EUR or they won’t accept credit cards.
 The same goes for the public transportation ticket machines, some accept only certain cards ( Visa for example but not Mastercard).

 Check out also the Best Party Hostels in Munich

-DON’T travel without a ticket in the public transport.
-Even if there are no means of controlling who enters or who exits the Ubahn or Sbahn, controls are very frequent and you will most certainly get fined ( 50 EUR).
+DON’T travel without a ticket on public transport.
+Even if there is no means of controlling who enters or who exits the Ubahn or Sbahn, controls are very frequent and you will most certainly get fined ( 50 EUR).

 DON’T expect stores to be open late or on Sunday.
 All supermarkets and stores (including the ones in shopping malls) close at around 8 PM and are closed on Sundays, thus find a way of doing your shopping until that time.

 DON’T walk in the bicycle lane.
 And this is very important because otherwise, you will get run over.

 Check out also 10 things to do in Munich

 Other useful things to know before visiting Munich

 - Munich weather – that’s a tricky part indeed.
 Knowing what to expect and what to pack for a vacation to Munich.
 Except you are visiting during winter when everything is clear: it will be cold so don’t pack light!
 Because of its proximity o the Alps, Munich has a rather cold climate and also somewhat unpredictable.
 I’ve experienced days in late June with around 10 degrees, very shortly followed by temperatures up to 37 degrees (at just one week apart).
 As the Germans say: there is no bad weather, only being badly dressed for it, thus make sure to check the forecast before visiting and packing accordingly